10 Fascinating Historical Sites in Niue

 5. Taue i Fupiu Fort

 This historical site relates to the above where you can see the remains of a traditional fort where around sixty warriors were said to have protected Peniamina while he was carrying out his Christian mission.
-The site is in the village of Mutalau in the north of the island but it is hard to find as signage has been taken down for the site.
-You can find a faint bush track next to the pastor’s house where there is a plaque at the site of the fort.
+Taue i Fupiu is in the village of Mutalau, accessed down a short and well-maintained bush trail.
+A plaque is erected in the area outlining what happened on the jagged rocks and caves surrounding it, written in both Niuean and English.

 6. Vaila Cave

 While Vaila Cave is not typically visited as a historical site, the cave on the coast of Alofi North does have some historical significance.
 The cave was traditionally used by local women for weaving during dry weather, as well as to clean and harvest arrowroot which was used for traditional cooking.
 The back of the cave collects freshwater, which was used for cleaning and medicinal purposes.
 Today, the cave is used to access a reef within the Alofi North Marine Protected Area to check out the marine life and small snorkelling pools at low tide.
-See more sea tracks in the area in the 6 Best Sea Tracks in Alofi.
+See more caves worth discovering in the 10 Most Stunning Caves in Niue.

-Location: Alofi North, opposite the Tusekolo Bush Road.
+Location: Alofi North, signposted opposite the Tusekolo Bush Road.

 10 Fascinating Historical Sites in Niue(c) niuepocketguide.com